andreasdominik/HermesMQTT.jl/docs/src/details.md

 and they must span the complete command; i.e. the first word in the list must be the first word of the command and the last must be the last one.

 The framework performs this doublecheck before an action is started.
-If the check fails the session is ended silently.
+If the complete voice command matches with at least one of the rules the intent is accepted; if not, the check fails and the session is ended silently.

 ## Reduce false activations of intents by disabling intents

-The skill `DoNotListen` with the intents `Snips:DoNotListen<DE/EN>` and `Snips:ListenAgain<DE/EN>` can be used to temporarily disable intents.
+The skill `DoNotListen` with the intents `Susi:DoNotListen` and `Susi:ListenAgain>` can be used to temporarily disable intents.

 The intents themself use strict doublechecking (see section above) to make sure, that only very specific commands are recognised.